Coronavirus (Covid-19 disease) – Safety Plan and Precautions at Inner Actions

 Steps you can take to protect yourself and others

 There are specific things we can each do to protect ourselves and reduce the spread of infection:

 Monitor yourself for potential symptoms and follow recommended steps if you are at risk or identified as being infected: This is very important if you have come into contact with someone identified as being at high risk of infection or who has tested positively for the virus.
-Please let me know before any scheduled session with me if this applies to you.
+Please let me know before attending any scheduled session with me if this applies to you.
 I also ask that you don’t come to sessions for any periods during which you are unsure of your status or during which you are potentially infectious.
 This will help to reduce the spread of the virus to clients who are more vulnerable to developing serious symptoms.

 For more information about COVID-19

 For the latest advice, information and resources, go to the Australian Government Department of Health homepage at www.health.gov.au

 Call the National Coronavirus Health Information Line on 1800 020 080.